TheWidlarzGroup/react-native-video/README.md

 Platforms: Android ExoPlayer, iOS

+#### onFullscreenPlayerWillPresent
+Callback function that is called when the player is about to enter fullscreen mode.

+Payload: none

+Platforms: Android ExoPlayer, Android MediaPlayer, iOS

+#### onFullscreenPlayerDidPresent
+Callback function that is called when the player has entered fullscreen mode.

+Payload: none

+Platforms: Android ExoPlayer, Android MediaPlayer, iOS

+#### onFullscreenPlayerWillDismiss
+Callback function that is called when the player is about to exit fullscreen mode.

+Payload: none

+Platforms: Android ExoPlayer, Android MediaPlayer, iOS

+#### onFullscreenPlayerDidDismiss
+Callback function that is called when the player has exited fullscreen mode.

+Payload: none

+Platforms: Android ExoPlayer, Android MediaPlayer, iOS

 #### onLoad
 Callback function that is called when the media is loaded and ready to play.